the demon Allocer (Alloces) in the Ars Goetia

 Allocer’s Sigil

 The primary purpose of the sigil is to command and compel Allocer.
-Historically, the sigil was engraved on a metal lamens (a protective plate or disc, often of tin due to its Jupiter association) or drawn upon parchment with specific inks.
+Historically, the sigil was engraved on a metal lamens (a protective plate or disc, often of tin due to its Jupiter association) or drawn on parchment with specific inks.

 The mere display of this sigil during the ritual was said to bind Allocer to the will of the Magician, preventing him from causing harm and forcing him to answer truthfully.
 It served as a visual focus and a tool of spiritual authority, representing the covenant and constraint placed on him by the supposed power of King Solomon.